weweb-assets/ww-checkbox/AI.md

 ---
 name: ww-checkbox
-description: A customizable checkbox icon component that displays a visual check mark for form inputs and selections
+description: A visual checkbox icon component that displays a check mark.
+This component must be used within a ww-input-checkbox for proper functionality
 keywords: checkbox, check, icon, form, input, selection
 ---